-Goals Action Plan Expand natural gas service Pursue funding to improve existing infrastructure Develor more femily event venue Work with GDECD tourism to develop regional strategy Develop more family event venues for local community venues to attract tourism dollars Pass T-SPLOST (TIA-2) Submit regionally significant transportation projects EV Stations Expand the network of charging stations in the region Create better connectivity between I-75 and Men in the second of the secon I-95 Widen corridors that have a positive regional impact Provide broadband to all unserved and underserved people throughout the region Pursue funding to increase broadband availability
+Action Plan Pursue funding to improve existing infrastructure Work with GDECD tourism to develop regional strategy for local community venues to attract tourism dollars Submit regionally significant transportation projects Expand the network of charging stations in the region Widen corridors that have a positive regional impact Pursue funding to increase broadband availability available programs and resources.

-Strategic Focus #3 - Education and Workforce Development
+Strategic Focus # 3 - Education and Workforce Development

-Facilitate the growth and development of an educated, skilled, prepared workforce by utilizing available programs and resources.
+Facilitate the growth and development of an educated, skilled, prepared workforce by utilizing

-Goals Action Plan Recruit high school graduates for jobs with local Start Career Education earlier in school industries system Educate middle school students about the importance of careers in their home community Strong official partnership between school Identify responsible agency for facilitating and holing system, technical college, & industries to accountable the partnership address skills currently in demand and for Incentivize industry participation future needs Increase labor force participation rate Better skills training Target skills training to meet business and industry Improve the quality of the workforce needs Increase accessibility to high-demand Expand high-demand career education on high school technical curriculum and programs and technical school campuses
+Goals Action Plan Recruit high school graduates for jobs with local Start Career Education earlier in school industries system Educate middle school students about the importance of careers in their home community Strong official partnership between school Identify responsible agency for facilitating and holing system, technical college, & industries to accountable the partnership address skills currently in demand and for Incentivize industry participation future needs Increase labor force participation rate Better skills training hanne dhe an Pite et dhe an dit Target skills training to meet business and industry Improve the quality of the workforce needs Increase accessibility to high-demand Expand high-demand career education on high school technical curriculum and programs and technical school campuses population and to attract new members to our community.